mingliangguo/redautumn.github.com/_posts/2016-02-23-my-own-vim-memo.md

 :%s /\(\w*\) -> \(\w*\)/\2 -> \1/g
 ```

+> Note: what's tricky here is that you have to escape '(,)' using '\'

 ### YouCompleteMe
 [YouCompleteMe](https://valloric.github.io/YouCompleteMe/) is a fantastic vim plugin that help you write code more easily.